RV Education 101 an RV video and RV education company

 Tackling the problem

 After suggesting he wanted to film a simple walk-thru style video Dawn rounded up a few friends she knew who worked for a local TV station and did their own video filming and editing projects on the side.
 They hired the film crew to make the first walk-thru video for travel trailers — the most popular RV the dealership sold.

-“They filmed me as I basically completed a walk-thru orientation, capturing close-ups as I pushed buttons and operated appliances,” Polk explained.
+“They filmed me as I basically completed a walk-thru, capturing close-ups as I pushed buttons and operated appliances,” Polk explained.
 “We put the video into use at our dealership and I tried to market it to other dealers and consumers in the area.
 RV Education 101® wanted to be different from the standard “RV Dealer Walk Through Class” so they coined the term RV Orientation®.

 The idea took off quickly enough that he could retire from the dealership in 2000 and pursue the business opportunity full time with Dawn at his side.
 The Polks enjoy a great partnership.
 Mark handles the training portion of the business by producing videos, writing scripts, overseeing filming and doing all the video editing himself.
 Dawn works behind-the-scenes overseeing order fulfillment, accounting and marketing.